tmoroney/auto-subs/README.md

 - **Completely free** and runs locally within Davinci Resolve.
 - Works on Mac, Linux, and Windows.
 - Supported on both **Free** and **Studio** versions of Resolve.
+- **NEW!! -** Navigate through subtitles using the built-in viewer + jump to position on the timeline.

 > :tv: **Video Tutorial:** [Youtube Video (slightly outdated)](https://youtu.be/--4vfAM9_tI) <br>
 > :tea: **Contact me here:** [Join my Discord](https://discord.com/invite/TBFUfGWegm)